elboletaire/twbs-cake-plugin/readme.md

 General Features
 ----------------

-- Parses less files using less.js or less.php.
+- Parses less files using less.js and/or less.php.
 - LessHelper to easily parse files.
-- FormHelper to automatically style forms.
-- FlashComponent to replace alerts.
 - Bake templates.
+- Generic Bootstrap layout.
+- All the included utilities from BootstrapUI plugin.

 Installation
 ------------